 Projects & Studies

-(UPDATE: On August 28, 2018, Harris County Commissioners Court authorized negotiations with an engineering firm for final design of a project to repair and remove silt from channels within Harris County that drain to the Barker Reservoir.)
+(UPDATE: On December 4, 2018, Harris County Commissioners Court approved a $3,556,000 agreement with an engineering firm for final design of this project.)

 F-52 Rehabilitation of Channels Upstream of Barker Reservoir

 The Harris County Flood Control District has begun a major investigation of the current condition and capacity of all 13 channels for which it has property rights -- approximately 20 linear miles within Harris County -- that flow into the Barker Reservoir.

 The goal of this project, funded by the 2018 Bond Program, is to assess and repair impacts from recent flood events on channels that carry stormwater into the federal reservoir.
 The project is limited to channels within Harris County and for which the Flood Control District has property rights.

 Rainfall within the 126-square-mile Barker Reservoir watershed drains along 47 miles of open streams, including Mason Creek (T101-00-00) and Upper Buffalo Bayou (T100-00-00).

 Bond Project F-52 is a “Local Only” bond project, which means there is no other funding partner at this time and total project costs would be paid with bond funding.
 Total allocation for this multi-stage project is currently $30 million on the Bond Project List.